woutercx/estimote-component/component/GettingStarted.md

 ## Reference Application

-Check out the ....... reference application for an example of using the library with Xamarin.iOS
+Check out the EstimoteSample.iOS reference application for an example of using the library with Xamarin.iOS

 ## License